 I’m not sure what put the thought into my mind, but I decided to load up the top half of the 20×24 panel with straight white paint.
 I then worked right into that paint with all the vibrant colors of fall and the twisting twining twigs and branches and life of the forest.
 I think I just felt the need for some texture.
 Mountain Mists was the result.

-The experience was so fun and invigorating I thought the Master Oil Painting community would enjoy it as well, so last month I completed United We Stand for the monthly membership site.
+The experience was so fun and invigorating I thought the Master Oil Painting community would enjoy it as well which is why we added the video to our Membership library.
+The entire process from start to finish is there.

-Feel free to share with the community some of your evolutions.
-What experiments or happy accidents have given you some ‘ah hah’ moments?
+What are some of your transformational experiences as an artist?
+What experiments or happy accidents have given you some ‘ah-hah’ moments?